 802.11be for the first time specifies a channel bandwidth of 320 MHz.
 Within the channel BW, the devices continue to use CSMA/CA and CCA to coexist with both 802.11 and non-802.11 technologies.
 A PSD mask is specified for 320 MHz operation to limit to out-of-band leakage.

-320 MHz operation is only allowed in the 6 GHz band
+320 MHz operation is only allowed in the 6 GHz band in certain regulatory domains.

 Preamble Puncturing